PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the lowerer compatibility imports were removed.
 Its monkeypatched rescan blocker targets that same module.
 No production compatibility re-export is reintroduced solely for a test.

+The terminal direct input-repair boundary runs orphan recurrent-step alias repair immediately before unbound nonconstant rank-four input layout repair.
+Each owner returns a fixed one-counter dictionary.
+A positive unbound-input repair may additionally reconcile static tensor shapes internally, but that secondary cleanup is intentionally part of the existing owner contract rather than a new pipeline branch.

+Strict characterization selects `_late_orphan_recurrent_repair_stats` and `_late_unbound_input_repair_stats` only for the two discarded direct results.
+It freezes their schemas, return annotations, exact arguments, adjacency after post progress and before very-late affine cleanup, and an unconsumed observation-only policy.
+No repair counter may steer the following cleanup.